bbauska/Coursera-Bootstrap/README.md

 There we designed the button for the extra small screens.

-Now, it is time for us to &lsqb;inaudible&rsqb; why we did it in the previous module.
+Now, it is time for us to \[inaudible\] why we did it in the previous module.

 We will explore this approach in great detail in this module, looking at